-World Regional Geography: 1 credit - Be a "World Traveler!"
-Explore different elements of geography and locations around the world.
-Study the physical and cultural characteristics of these places while learning about the current problems they face.
+World Regional Geography: 1 credit - Do you consider yourself to be a world traveler and want to explore locations around the Earth?
+This course will explore the different elements geography and locations around the world.
+Students will explore the physical and cultural characteristics of these places while learning about the current problems they face.
 Current events and other ideas will be discussed.